 HOW TO TREAT ROLY POLY BUGS IN THE HOME ^

-If they are up high where you can’t spray or nesting in wall voids or difficult to treat cracks and crevices, use DFORCE AEROSOL.
+If they are up high where you can’t spray or nesting in wall voids or difficult to treat cracks and crevices, use FS MP AEROSOL.
 This aerosol comes with an injecting straw tube which allows you to inject the material into cracks and crevices.

 Roly poly bugs can become a problem in and around the home.
 Though they don’t cause damage, they can be a pest.
-Use Talstar Granules and D-Fense outside the home to kill off local infestations.
+Use Maxxthor Granules and Bithor outside the home to kill off local infestations.
 Eliminate moisture for long term control.
-Treat cracks and crevices inside with Dforce Aerosol to quickly control any which are nesting in the home.
+Treat cracks and crevices inside with FS MP Aerosol to quickly control any which are nesting in the home.

 CONTACT US ^